• 12 Neglinnaya Street, Moscow, 107016 Russia

 What do you want to find?

-Over the medium term, the balance of inflation risks is still tilted to the upside.
-The main proinflationary risks are associated with changes in terms of trade (including as a result of geopolitical tensions), persistently high inflation expectations, and higher upward deviation of the Russian economy from a balanced growth path, as well as with a fiscal policy normalisation path.
-Disinflationary risks are primarily related to domestic demand slowing down faster than expected in the baseline scenario.
+Over the medium-term horizon, the balance of inflation risks is still tilted to the upside.
+The key proinflationary risks are associated with changes in terms of trade (including as a result of geopolitical tensions), persistently high inflation expectations and an upward deviation of the Russian economy from the balanced growth path.
+Disinflationary risks are primarily related to a faster slowdown in domestic demand growth than expected in the baseline scenario.

-Following the Board of Directors’ key rate meeting on 16 February 2024, the Bank of Russia releases its medium-term forecast.
-On 27 February 2024, the Bank of Russia will publish the Summary of the Key Rate Discussion and the Commentary on the Medium-term Forecast.
+Following the Board of Directors’ key rate meeting on 26 July 2024, the Bank of Russia releases its medium-term forecast.
+The Bank of Russia will publish the Summary of the Key Rate Discussion and the Commentary on the Medium-term Forecast on 7 August 2024

-The Bank of Russia Board of Directors will hold its next key rate review meeting on 22 March 2024.
-The press release on the Bank of Russia Board decision is to be published at 13.30 Moscow time.
+The Bank of Russia Board of Directors will hold its next key rate meeting on 13 September 2024.
+The press release on the Bank of Russia’s Board decision is to be published at 13.30 Moscow time.

 The reference to the Press Service is mandatory if you intend to use this material.